NRSeg: Noise-Resilient Learning for BEV Semantic Segmentation via Driving World Models: Related Work

 However, BEV semantic segmentation models exhibit strong dependence on data distribution.
 When applied to unlabeled tasks across diverse environments, the models experience significant performance degradation~\cite{semibev}.
 To address model generalization limitations, recent work~\cite{genmapping} has developed parameter-decoupled view transformation methods that isolate geometric reasoning from the learning process, thereby enhancing cross-dataset performance.
 For mitigating inter-domain disparities, unsupervised domain adaptation presents a more effective solution.
 DualCross~\cite{man2023dualcross} introduced adversarial learning into BEV semantic segmentation, aligning feature distributions across domains to enhance cross-domain performance.
 PCT~\cite{pct} adopted a mean teacher framework for domain adaptation, leveraging perspective-view semantic labels to enhance the cross-domain learning capability.

-Although these methods demonstrate competitive performance across domains, these methods have not yet explored directly enhancing the learning capability of the model by increasing the diversity of data distributions within the source domain, where significant accuracy improvements remain achievable.
+Although these methods demonstrate competitive performance across domains, they have not yet explored directly enhancing the learning capability of the model by increasing the diversity of data distributions within the source domain.
 Benefiting from the rapid advancement of generative models~\cite{yang2023diffusion,controlnet}, it is now feasible to utilize simple yet effective information to synthesize diverse data.
 We aim to explore the potential of synthetic data from driving world models for robustifying BEV semantic segmentation.